 Asia Cultural Center (ACC)

-ACC organizes live music and dance performances, film screenings, modern and contemporary art shows, festivals, and workshops among many other events and occasions dedicated to the culture of the region.
+ACC organizes live music and dance performances, film screenings, modern and contemporary art shows, festivals, and workshops, among many other events and occasions dedicated to the region’s culture.

 Gwangju Family Land

 This mid-sized theme park is ideal for a family day out.
 It is located on the edge of the Buk-gu district on 290 acres overlooking a lake.